matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 ## Why is it called a coding "exercise”?

-Any kind of exercises, whether they be coding, weight-lifting, calisthenics, running, etc, are intended to guage the fitness of someone in a given context.
+Any kind of exercises, whether they be weight-lifting, calisthenics, running, etc, are intended to guage the fitness of someone in a given context.

 When you’re working out, you're _interrogating a set of muscles_ with resistance and seeing how they all respond in concert.